 Maddie Grigg is the pen name of former local newspaper editor Margery Hookings, who trained as a journalist with Mirror Group Newspapers in Plymouth from 1979 to 1982.
 Maddie was born in 2007 on a creative writing course which Margery studied as part of her Open University degree.

-She's descended on both sides by men who were caught up in the Monmouth Rebellion of 1685 and, through this blog, discovered Ernest Hemingway sitting in the family tree.
+The two of them are descended on both sides by men who were caught up in the Monmouth Rebellion of 1685.
+And, through this blog, they discovered Ernest Hemingway sitting in the family tree.
 Hemingway's great-grandfather, the seafaring captain Alexander Hancock, and Margery's great-great-great grandmother, Harriet Hancock, were brother and sister.

-Maddie is a weekly columnist for the oldest woman's weekly magazine in the world, The People's Friend and has written four books.
-In Dorset, she writes for The Marshwood Vale Magazine and has written one book.
+Maddie is a weekly columnist for the oldest woman's weekly magazine in the world, The People's Friend, and has written three books.
+In Dorset, Margery writes for The Marshwood Vale Magazine and has written one book.
 Maddie wins three to one on aggregate.

 You can follow her on Twitter @maddiegrigg and join her on Facebook.